 Between August 27, 2021 and October 26, 2021, four putative class action lawsuits were filed alleging violations of the federal securities laws by us and certain named officers.
-The complaints rely on allegations contained in Citizen Petitions that were submitted to FDA, and allege that various statements made by the defendants regarding simufilam were rendered materially false and misleading.
+The complaints rely on allegations contained in Citizen Petitions submitted to FDA and allege that various statements made by the defendants regarding simufilam were rendered materially false and misleading.
 The Citizen Petitions were all subsequently denied by FDA.
 These actions were filed in the U.S. District Court for the Western District of Texas.
 The complaints seek unspecified compensatory damages and other relief on behalf of a purported class of purchasers.

 On June 30, 2022, a federal judge consolidated the four class action lawsuits into one case and appointed a lead plaintiff and a lead counsel.
 Lead plaintiff filed a consolidated amended complaint on August 18, 2022 on behalf of a putative class of purchasers of our securities between September 14, 2020 and July 26, 2022.
-Briefing on defendants' motion to dismiss was completed on January 23, 2023.
-We believe the claims are without merit and intend to defend against these lawsuits vigorously.
-We are unable to estimate the possible loss or range of loss, if any, associated with these lawsuits.
+On May 11, 2023, the court dismissed with prejudice plaintiffs' claims against defendant Nadav Friedmann, PhD, MD, our former Chief Medical Officer and a Company director, who is now deceased, but otherwise denied defendants' motion to dismiss.
+Defendants filed an answer to the consolidated amended complaint on July 3, 2023.
+On February 22, 2024, plaintiffs filed a motion to supplement their complaint to extend the putative class period through October 12, 2023.

-On November 4, 2021, a related shareholder derivative action was filed, purportedly on behalf of the Company, in the U.S. District Court for the Western District of Texas, asserting claims under the U.S. securities laws and state fiduciary duty laws against certain named officers and the members of the Company's board of directors.
-This complaint relies on allegations made in Citizen Petitions that were submitted to (and subsequently denied by) FDA.
-The complaint alleges, among other things, that the individual defendants exposed the Company to unspecified damages and securities law liability by causing it to make materially false and misleading statements, in violation of the U.S. securities laws and in breach of their fiduciary duties to the Company arising out of the individual defendant's alleged wrongful conduct.
+On November 4, 2021, a related shareholder derivative action was filed, purportedly on behalf of the Company, in the U.S. District Court for the Western District of Texas, asserting claims under the U.S. securities laws and state fiduciary duty laws against certain named officers and the members of the Company's Board.
+This complaint relies on the allegations made in Citizen Petitions that were submitted to (and subsequently denied by) FDA.
+The complaint alleges, among other things, that the individual defendants exposed the Company to unspecified damages and securities law liability by causing it to make materially false and misleading statements, in violation of the U.S. securities laws and in breach of their fiduciary duties to the Company.
+The derivative case seeks, among other things, to recover unspecified compensatory damages on behalf of the Company arising out of the individual defendant's alleged wrongful conduct.
 Although the plaintiff in this derivative case does not seek relief against the Company, the Company has certain indemnification obligations to the individual defendants.
-Since November 4, 2021, three additional shareholder derivative actions were filed alleging substantially similar claims, two in the U.S. District Court for the Western District of Texas, and one in Texas state court (Travis County District Court).
-All four actions have been stayed pending the resolution of the motions to dismiss in the securities class actions.
+Between November 4, 2021 and June 20, 2023, four additional shareholder derivative actions were filed alleging substantially similar claims, two in the U.S. District Court for the Western District of Texas, one in Texas state court (Travis County District Court) and one in the Delaware Court of Chancery.
 On July 5, 2022, the three federal court actions were consolidated into a single action.
+All of the foregoing actions are currently stayed pending further developments in the consolidated securities action described above.
+On November 9, 2023, another shareholder derivative action alleging substantially similar claims was filed in the U.S. District Court for the Western District of Texas.
+The parties to that case expect that it will be consolidated into the existing consolidated federal court shareholder derivative action.